socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

     import './App.css';

 [VO]
 At the top are our imports.
-Remember how I said, a few videos ago, that you can import images in a javascript app?
-Here, we're importing an svg file, which we then display on our page, and we're also importing some css.
+First, we're importing an svg file, which we then display on our page, and we're also importing some css classes from App.css.

 [SC]
 app function